Deep dive: stats + scales + guides

 Error in `scale_x_continuous()`:

-ℹ Example values: Lower middle income, Upper middle income, High income, Upper
+ℹ Example values: Low income, Lower middle income, Upper middle income, and High income.

 Transformations